ARIAL-IT/RLCF/docs/guides/quick-start.md

 ## Prerequisites

 - Python 3.8 or higher
+- Node.js 18+ and npm (for frontend)
 - Git
-- Basic familiarity with REST APIs
+- Basic familiarity with REST APIs and React

 ## Installation